open-mmlab/mmdeploy/docs/en/05-supported-backends/coreml.md

     -DCMAKE_BUILD_TYPE=Release \
     -DPYTHON_EXECUTABLE=`which python` \
     -DCMAKE_INSTALL_PREFIX=install \
-    -DDISABLE_SVE=ON # low version of pytorch need this option make install
+    -DDISABLE_SVE=ON # low version like 1.8.0 of pytorch need this option make install
 ```